wazuh/wazuh-documentation/source/upgrade-guide/upgrading-central-components.rst

       }
       '

 #.
-Check again the status of the cluster to see if shard allocation has finished.
+Check the status of the Wazuh indexer cluster again to see if the shard allocation has finished.

    .. code-block:: console